wp-plugins/custom-content-type-manager/readme.txt

 1. Now try adding a new instance of your content type ("Movies" in this example).
 Click the link in the left-hand admin menu to add a movie.
 1. Your new "Movie" post will have the custom fields you defined.
 1. If you have added any media custom fields, be sure to upload some images using the WordPress "Media" menu in the left-hand menu.

+Please note: if you are upgrading from version 0.8.7 or before, you must *completely* uninstall and remove the previous version!
+This will not delete any of your content, but you should take some notes about the exact names of your content types before doing this.
+Sorry, I know it's a pain, but I had to correct for limitations in the data structure.
+See [this Wiki page](http://code.google.com/p/wordpress-custom-content-type-manager/wiki/DeletePostType) for more information.

 == Frequently Asked Questions ==